tristanbrown/resolwe-bio-py/docs/tutorial-running-processes.rst

 There are many upload processes, since there are many different types of files we can upload.
 Where to get information about existing processes?
 You can browse the `Process catalog`_ or use the SDK:

+..
+TODO: List available categories (not all of the categories in the catalog work)

 .. _`Process catalog`: http://resolwe-bio.readthedocs.io/en/latest/catalog.html